edooley7/dsp/OUTLINE.md

 [guide](stats.md) for doing exactly that.
 The exercises go hand in hand with these, so please check both of them.

-### Exercises

-The 6 required and 6 optional problems are listed [here](exercises.md).
+There are 6 required and 6 optional problems are listed.
 Try to do them while you're reading the relevant statistics chapters.
 It would be ideal if you could submit the answers before the first day of bootcamp.
 However, if you could not finish in time, you can submit them by the end of the first week.
 Thank you very much.